 In Sprout, the secrets that need to be transmitted to a recipient of funds in order for them to later spend, are v, ρ, and rcm.
+(After Canopy activation, rcm is replaced by rseed.)
 A memo field (§ 3.2.1 'Note Plaintexts and Memo Fields' on p.
 14) is also transmitted.